gurudevsingla/SMS_classifier/README.md

 # Approach

 - Used NLTK,Regex to preprocess text
-- Used Count Vectorizer and TF-IDF Vectorizer to convert the words into vectors
+- Used Count Vectorizer and TF-IDF Vectorizer to convert the documents into vectors
 - Algorithms Used
   - Linear SVM
   - RBF SVM